angelapopa/PSDSL/Assignment3Mario/README.md

 	override void doGenerate(Resource resource, IFileSystemAccess2 fsa, IGeneratorContext context) {

-		var all = resource.allContents;
+    val all = resource.allContents;
-		var allObjects = all.filter(Object);
+		val allObjects = all.filter(Object).toList;
-		var greeting = allObjects
-				.map[name]
-				.join(', ')
-		fsa.generateFile('greetings.txt', 'People to greet: ' + greeting);
+		generateAllObjects(allObjects, fsa);
 	}
 ```

-Temporarily the xtext file has the start and end elements commented out, to ease the generator process.
+Temporarily the xtext file has the start and end elements commented out nad the description and healthPoints for Scene and Character as well, to ease the generator process.

 ```
 [...]